Srikar-V675/Leetcode-75/README.md

-# Leetcode-75
+# DSA Problems
-Welcome to the Leetcode-75 repository!
-This repository contains solutions for the problems in the Leetcode 75 list, a comprehensive set of Data Structures and Algorithms (DSA) questions that are beneficial for quick and effective DSA preparation.
+Welcome to my repository!
+This repository contains solutions for the problems I've solved on Leetcode for my Interview Prep.

 ## Objective
-My goal is to complete this list within 30 days by solving approximately 3 problems per day.
+My goal is to solve approximately 3 problems per day.

 ## Language
 All solutions are implemented in Python, leveraging its simplicity and extensive library support.